 Because we knew the signs to look for, Hope’s diagnosis was much less traumatic.
 She wasn’t even sick yet.
 Her body never had to go through the trauma of DKA, and as a result, she has been much healthier since diagnosis than Faith, and her diabetes is easier to manage.

 Three years later, we caught the disease process starting in our 9 year old son, Eli’s body.
 Again, because we knew what to watch for, we were able to see it coming and not be caught off guard like we were with Faith.
 Eli’s diagnosis was made before he even needed insulin injections.

 Because of our unique perspective, having 3 very different diagnosis experiences, we very intimately understand the need for education and awareness of the warning signs.
 I’ve witnessed first hand how differently things go when a mom knows and recognizes the signs of Type 1 Diabetes.
-I feel a very strong responsibility to share this knowledge with mom’s everywhere.
+I feel a very strong responsibility to share this knowledge with caregivers and parents.

 To request Sarah Wilson (Faith's mom)